StanfordVL/mini_behavior/README.md

 ### Floor plan to Mini-Behavior Environment
 * add image file of floor plan to gym_minigrid/scenes directory
-* run script to process floor plan and save grid to gym_minigrid/grids directory: `python convert_scenes.py --imgs IMGS`
+* run script to process floor plan and save grid to gym_minigrid/grids directory: `python convert_scenes.py --imgs IMG_FILENAMES`
-* `floorplan.py` will register the floor plan as an environment with:
+* `floorplan.py` will register the floor plan of each `IMG_FILENAME` as an environment with:
     * `id='MiniGrid-IMG_FILENAME-0x0-N1-v0'`
     * `entry_point='gym_minigrid.envs:FloorPlanEnv'`